4ni1ak/Git-Wrap/README.md

     *Optional:* Add your `GITHUB_TOKEN` in `.env` to include private repository stats.

 3.  **Run with Docker Compose:**
+    This will start both the Flask application and the Redis service.
     ```bash
     docker-compose up -d
     ```